 If you’re trying to overcome drug and alcohol addiction, you’re probably wondering what rehab is like.
 You might think it involves endless hours of boring therapy sessions that feel like punishment.
-However, many treatment centers provide enjoyable amenities for their residents.
+However, many addiction treatment centers provide enjoyable amenities for their residents.
 You might practice yoga, go hiking in the woods, or participate in weekly sports activities.
 Rehab is far from being a punishment.
 It’s actually one of the most rewarding things you can do for yourself.

 Incorporating Health and Fitness in Recovery